Analyze the Local Data Storage Of IPA from iOS device

 Now download the zip data for further analysis

 Extracting the Shared Storage

-Some applications make use of shared storage directory.
-The files under this directory hosts data shared among the application groups and their extensions.
+Some applications make use of shared storage directories.
+The files under this directory host data shared among the application groups and their extensions.
 This helps them share data securely without causing disturbance in the sandboxing.

 To identify the shared storage, first navigate to the Shared Data Directory.

-Huh Finished !
-In this Blog, we have learnt how to extract the IPA and Local Data Storage of an iOS application to a computer.
+Huh Finished!
+In this Blog, we have learned how to extract the IPA and Local Data Storage of an iOS application to a computer.
 We need to have these files in order to start static analysis of the application.